Have Your Stocks Risen In Value?

-When you give stocks (or other securities) that have risen in value, you are eligible to deduct the full “appreciated” amount AND avoid paying capital gains taxes.
+When you give stocks (or other securities) that have risen in value, you may be eligible to deduct the full “appreciated” amount AND avoid paying capital gains taxes.
 With this year’s strong returns in the market, you may discover you can make a significant gift to the National Forest Foundation at a very low “cost.”
 There is truly a double tax benefit with this approach.
 It is important that you give the securities themselves versus selling them first.
 Check with your financial advisor for specific guidance on what you can deduct.

 It’s easy to transfer securities directly to the National Forest Foundation.
 Simply call Ray A. Foote at the NFF at 571.366.1705 or email firstname.lastname@example.org.
 Or you can reach Katie Neher at 406.830.3355 or email@example.com.